-The abnormally heavy rains that have occurred recently in our area have brought attention to the exposures of water and flood damage.
+The abnormally heavy rains that occur every spring in the St. Louis area always bring attention to the exposure of water and flood damage.
 We thought it prudent to explain the coverage available to protect your home and your personal belongings.

 This exclusion can be modified by adding a policy rider called Water Backup and Sump Pump Discharge Overflow.
 This coverage provides a specific amount of about $5,000 to $10,000 at a nominal cost of $40 to $50 on an annual insurance policy.
 Each company has a slightly different version of this coverage, therefore the costs may vary.
 Always make sure to call for an individual explanation of the coverage and price.

 Water damage caused by water seeping through walls or the basement floor will not be covered by any policy.
 This problem must be handled through proper landscaping outside and continued maintenance of the basement‘s interior wall.